srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 1. To develop Azure IoT Edge modules with C#, you will need to install the Azure IoT EdgeHub Dev Tool.
 This tool required Python 2.7, 3.6, or 3.7 to be installed.

-    > [!NOTE] Currently, the Azure IoT EdgeHub Dev Tool uses a docker-py library that is not compatible with Python 3.8.
+    > **Note**:  Currently, the Azure IoT EdgeHub Dev Tool uses a docker-py library that is not compatible with Python 3.8.

 1. To install Python, navigate to [https://www.python.org/downloads/](https://www.python.org/downloads/), then download and install Python.